-1 Comment 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 Not later than 72 hours.
-The need for speedy review is important (and probably constitutionally required) when an individual is detained without the procedural safeguards of a detention hearing.
-The need is even greater when the individual ostensibly was released but remains detained on restrictive conditions of pretrial release some days after the release decision.
-Indeed, recent studies have found that even short terms of detention may correlate with increases in criminality and failure to appear.
-See sources cited in the Comment to Section 301, supra; see also State of Utah Office of the Legislative Auditor General, REPORT TO THE UTAH LEGISLATURE: A PERFORMANCE AUDIT OF UTAH'S MONETARY BAIL SYSTEM 19 (Jan.
-2017) ("Low-risk defendants who spend just three days in jail are less likely to appear in court and more likely to commit new crimes because of the loss of jobs, housing, and family connections."); Pretrial Justice Institute, PRETRIAL JUSTICE: How MUCH DOES IT COST?
+1 -(d) At the conclusion of the detention hearing, the court shall issue an order of 2 pretrial release or an order of pretrial detention.
+3 Legislative Note: In subsections (a) and (b), insert the deadlines the state choosesdesignates for 4 a detention hearing and continuance of the hearing.
+5 6 7 In subsection (b), insert the state's term for the state's prosecuting authority.
+8 Comment 9 10 Not later than [72] hours.
+The need for speedy review is important (and probably constitutionally required) when an individual is detained without the procedural safeguards of a 11 12 detention hearing.
+The need is even greater when the individual ostensibly was released but 13 remains detained on restrictive conditions of pretrial release some days after the release decision.
+14 Indeed, recent studies have found that even short terms of detention may correlate with increases 15 in criminality and failure to appear.
+See sources cited in the Comment to Section 301, supra; see 16 also State of Utah Office of the Legislative Auditor General, REPORT TO THE UTAH 17 LEGISLATURE: A PERFORMANCE AUDIT OF UTAH'S MONETARY BAIL SYSTEM 19 (Jan.
+2017) 18 ("Low-risk defendants who spend just three days in jail are less likely to appear in court and 19 more likely to commit new crimes because of the loss of jobs, housing, and family 20 connections."); Pretrial Justice Institute, PRETRIAL JUSTICE: HOW MUCH DOES IT COST?
 4-5 (Jan.
-2017) (finding increases in re-arrest and conviction for those detained even a short time beyond first appearance); cf. ODonnell v.
-Harris Cty., 892 F.3d 147, 165-66 (5 th Cir.
-2018) (providing for sequential hearings to review conditions of release that do not result in immediate release).
-Some jurisdictions may wish to conduct detention determinations at the initial hearing when an arrested person first appears before a judicial officer.
+21 2017) (finding increases in re-arrest and conviction for those detained even a short time beyond first appearance); cf. ODonnell v.
+Harris CntyCty., 892 F.3d 147, 165-66 (5th Cir.
+2018) 22 23 (providing for sequential hearings to review conditions of release that do not result in immediate 24 release).
+25 26 Some jurisdictions may wish to conduct detention determinations at the initial hearing 27 when an arrested person appears before a judicial officer.
 In such cases, there will not be a distinct "release hearing" and "detention hearing"-they will simply occur simultaneously.
-Even in such circumstances, though, the procedural and substantive requirements of Article 4 govern the detention determination.
-24 SECTION 402.
-RIGHTS OF DETAINED INDIVIDUAL.
-25 (a) At a detention hearing, a detained individual has a right to counsel.
-If the individual 26 is indigent, [an authorized agency] shall provide counsel.
-[The scope of representation under this 27 section may be limited to the subject matter of the hearing.]
-28 (b) At a detention hearing, the individual has a right to: 29 (1) review evidence to be introduced by the [prosecuting authority] before its 30 introduction at the hearing; 31 (2) present evidence and provide information; 32 (3) testify; and 33 (4) cross-examine witnesses.
-34 Comment 35 Rights of detained individual.
-Section 402 prescribes rights that are consistent with the procedural framework for detention hearings that the Supreme Court held constitutional (and, potentially, constitutionally required) in United States v.
-Salerno, 481 U.S. 739 (1987).
-As indicated in the Comment to Section 302, supra, the Act prescribes only the rights of the individual, not the procedural powers of the prosecutor.
-Again, the Act limits its scope to the individual who is its subject and leaves other evidentiary matters to existing state law and court rules.
+Even 28 29 in such circumstances, though, the procedural and substantive requirements of Article 4 govern 30 the detention determination.
+31 32 SECTION 402.
+RIGHTS OF THE DETAINED INDIVIDUAL.
+33 34 (a) At a detention hearing, the detained individual has a right to counsel.
+If the individual 35 is indigent, [the authorized agency] shall provide counsel.
+[The scope of representation under 36 this section may be limited to the subject matter of the hearing.]
+37 (b) At a detention hearing, the detained individual has a right to: (1) review evidence to be introduced by the [prosecuting authority] before its 38